Curtis Johnson (linebacker): New Orleans Saints

 On July 29, 2011, he was signed by the New Orleans Saints to play defensive end.
 On August 6, he was released to make room for defensive end Jeff Charleston.

-Toronto Argonauts (CFL)
+Toronto Argonauts

 On May 10, 2012, Johnson was signed by the Toronto Argonauts of the Canadian Football League.
 He was released in May.

-Miami Sting (UIFL)
+Miami Sting

 On December 21, 2012, Johnson signed with the Miami Sting of the Ultimate Indoor Football League (UIFL) to play as a linebacker.
 The team folded before the season began.

 Personal life

 His brother J.R.
 Johnson played linebacker in the NFL.